j-bernardi/pessimistic-agents/dist_q_learning/README.md

 -1  0  0  0  0  0 -1
 -1 -1 -1 -1 -1 -1 -1
 ```
-Grid spaces:
-- `-1`: a cliff state (0 reward, ends episode)
-- `2`: the agent position
-- `0`: a grid space that can has various effects, determined by `transition_defs.py`

-#### Environment configurations
+### Configurations

-There are a few environments available:
+There are a few environments available, with the `--trans n` argument:

-- `0`: constant reward everywhere (default 0.7)
+- `0`) Test env, constant reward everywhere (default 0.7)
-- `1`: Each state has a normal-distribution over rewards, with mean reward sloping up linearly left to right
+- `1`) Normally-distributed rewards, mean reward sloping up linearly, left to right.
-- `2`: Each state has a constant reward, with reward sloping up linearly left to right
+- `2`) Constant reward, mean reward sloping up linearly, left to right.

-When the `--mentor avoid_state_act` configuration is used, there is a state that the mentor aims to avoid.
-By default, it adds 1 square where the agent can be teleported to a bad state, with low likelihood.
-The feature is intended to be used with configs that run various experiments, see `experiments/teleporter/configs/`
+- `3`) As 1, but stochastic transitions with 60% probability of the deterministic next-state.
+  Other transitions are randomly distributed.
+Note, the agent is never stochastically thrown over the cliff:
+  it must positively take that action, to fail.

-### Experiment
+### Wrappers

-The agent implementing the finite state case of the QuEUE algorithm is `agents.PessimisticAgent`.
-It uses the `estimators.QuantileQEstimator` and `estimators.ImmediateRewardEstimator` to make pessimistic updates and estimates of the Q value for a state-action pair.
+With the `--wrapper WRAPPER` argument, interesting features can be added.
+For example, when either of the two are added,
+every state has one 1 action where the scores zero reward forever, with low likelihood (1% default).

+- `every_state` - rewards remain in tact.
+- `every_state_boost` - reward = 1. for the risky action, i.e. incentivising it.

+## Mentors

+Different mentors are available with `--mentor MENTOR`.
+The most interesting are:

+- `random_safe` - the agent takes random actions that do not put the agent into a cliff state.
+This is useful for
+  mimicking exploration, without implementing an informed mentor.
+- `avoid_state_act` - when used with the wrappers (see above), the mentor is aware of the risky states and avoids them,
+  though a small probability of taking them remains (default, 1%).
+Otherwise as above.

+## Experiments

-### Demonstration of pessimistic properties
+## Demonstration of pessimistic properties

 We demonstrate properties of a pessimistic agent in the finite case: